Party Food and Snacks that Kids and Toddlers Will Love

 Mounds Chocolates

-This healthy homemade version of mounds candy is heart shaped and filled with naturally-colored pink coconut, making it the perfect way to bring some color to any party theme, without the food dyes.
+This healthy homemade version of mounds candy is heart shaped, but you can use other molds to fit the theme of the party.
+They’re filled with naturally-colored pink coconut, making it the perfect way to bring some color to any party theme, without the food dyes.

 Allergen-free Homemade Doritos